-Rare De Bry edition of eastern portion of Cornelisz Claesz's map of the area extending from Africa to Southeast Asia and Northern Austalia, centered on India and the Indian Ocean.
+Rare De Bry edition of Cornelisz Claesz's map of the area from Africa to Southeast Asia and Northern Austalia, centered on India and the Indian Ocean.

 De Bry's map is an early re-issue of a rare map of Africa and the Atlantic and Indian Oceans, designed to illustrate the first Dutch expedition to Java undertaken by Cornelis de Houtman, 1595-1597.
 Houtman's route of the voyage is indicated.

 Theodor de Bry (1528-1598) was a prominent Flemish engraver and publisher best known for his engravings of the New World.
 Born in Liege, de Bry hailed from the portion of Flanders then controlled by Spain.
 The de Brys were a family of jewelers and engravers, and young Theodor was trained in those artisanal trades.